International Ruby Programming Contest

 One of the characteristics of Ruby is that it can be easily picked up by junior and senior high school students learning a programming language for the first time.

-The 11th contest, held in 2021, received a total of 97 applications.
-There were seven finalists from the Game division.
+The 12th contest, held in 2022, received a total of 116 applications.
+There were six finalists from the Game division and there were three finalists from the Web Application, IoT division.
 At the final stage first prizes, runners up prizes and prizes for effort were awarded.
 All prize winners demonstrated passion, creativity and boundless potential.

 We look forward to receiving all of your entries for the contest, being held this year.